Birnam Hill, 30 March

 W Ultravet (8) – Janice Nisbet 2nd

 Full results, including Routegadget and other analysis, are available on the Scottish Middle Distance Championships page of the FVO website.
-For a list of the Scottish Middle Distance champions see this news item on the Scottish Orienteering Association website.
+For a list of the Scottish Middle Distance champions see this news item on the Scottish Orienteering website.

 This event was held alongside the 2019 BUCS (British Universities & Colleges Sport) Orienteering Individual event, with teams competing from universities all over Britain.